adamr814/CSCI280/README.md

-# Repo to hold all files for CSCI 280 Course
+Repo To Hold All Files from CSCI 280 Course